At

 figure out.
 The old "Hoss" of the Chopper Days might just as

-have been some other guy, many lifetimes ago.
+well have been some other guy, many lifetimes ago.

 And

-other honors and changes I experienced that year, I have not yet
+with all the other honors and changes I experienced that year, I have not yet

 mentioned one of the real highlights for me: I was voted into